 2. Les Femmes d’Alger Version ‘O’ (1955)- by Pablo Piscasso

-Les Femmes d’Alger Version ‘O’ ranked as the most expensive painting in the world, after it was bought for $179.4 million by an anonymous buyer bidding on phone during a Christie’s auction on May 11, 2015.
-The bid was so high that Christie’s International Head of Contemporary Art, Brett Gorvy himself had to speak with the phone bidder, whose identity remains a secret.
+Les Femmes d’Alger Version ‘O’ ranked as the most expensive painting in the world after it was bought for $179.4 million by an anonymous buyer bidding on the phone during a Christie’s auction on May 11, 2015.
+The bid was so high that Christie’s International Head of Contemporary Art, Brett Gorvy, himself had to speak with the phone bidder, whose identity remains a secret.

 3. nu Couche (1917)- by Amado Modigliani

 A private collector from China, Li Yiqian, paid a fabulous $170.4 million for this masterpiece at an auction on November 9, 2015, by Christie’s in London.
 This was the first time that any painting by Italian artist Amado Modigliani fetched such a high price.

 The title of this most expensive painting in the world translates as “Nude on the Couch.”
 Till date, it remains the single most expensive painting from the nu Couche series by Amado Modigliani, who has several other paintings of nudes.

 4. nu Couche -sur la couche gote (1917) – by Armando Modigliani